ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 </p>

 Hint: Getting an OverflowError: unsigned byte integer is greater than maximum?
 This might be because your luminance calculation results in RGB values higher than 255.
 Make sure that all of your percentages add up to 1.
+Also, if you get "integer argument expected, got float", it may mean you are trying to assign red, green or blue a floating point value.
+You may solve this by using a typecast c = int(a/b) or doing an integer division c = a//b versus the floating point one c = a/b (Note that this is one of the differences between Python 2, which was used last year in SPIS, and Python 3, which we are using this year.
+In Python 2, the / with two integer arguments resulted in an int, while it results in a float for Python 3.
+See also (http://sebastianraschka.com/Articles/2014_python_2_3_key_diff.html#integer-division).
+This is one of the challenging issues when porting between these two different versions of Python).

 ## Binarize